 These days the internet is replacing the traditional concept of a family doctor.
 Many people, including my friends and patients, search the web and then consult.
 This is not helpful as your family doctor knows you personally and socially and can help you make management decisions considering all aspects of your illness, desired treatment, and logistics or finances.
 The latter aspect is something we doctors usually do not take into consideration.
 It is easy for us to advise treatment for a disease, but whether the patient would be able to take that treatment distinguishes a good doctor from an average one.

 I realized this the hard way when two patients of mine did not receive treatment from me, one because of parking issues, and the second one felt that waiting time was too much.
 How often we forget things that are not important medically are very important to the patients in deciding their treatment.
 The internet is that extramarital affair in the sacred doctor-patient relationship, which provides information that we doctors are sometimes unable to.
 This arises because patients lose faith in the doctors, and then they resort to seeking help from the internet.
 Now the trend is patients first read up on the web and then seek consultation, and they will cross-verify the information.

 Why Browsing the Internet Can Cost Your Life?

 I would like to describe an instance where the internet has created obstacles.
 This patient had cancer in the jaw, which spread to the neck.
-The cancer was operated, and the disease was removed.
+The cancer was operated on, and the disease was removed.
 However, to minimize the chances of recurrence, it required radiation therapy.
 When I explained the same to the patient and his well-educated family, they were skeptical because of the risks of cancer caused by radiation.
-Despite explaining the probability and how benefits outweigh this minute risk, they still were in doubt and denied treatment.
+Despite describing the probability and how benefits outweigh this minute risk, they still were in doubt and denied treatment.
 Later they returned with recurrence, and I could not do much for them.
 In retrospect, I ask myself whether I could have done anything differently?